 "We're just waiting and letting the legal process take its course," Spielman said.

 Kevin Warren, the Vikings' vice president of legal affairs, and Les Pico, also part of the team's legal department, were in attendance during proceedings Wednesday.
 Pico testified earlier in the trial as a character witness for Cook.

 The Vikings have stood firm with the "wait-and-see" approach on the 25-year-old Cook, understanding that young players with his combination of size, speed and strength aren't easy to find.
 On top of that, their depth chart in the defensive backfield needs major reinforcement.

 Still, it's hard to guess just how the organization will ultimately respond given the nature of Cook's alleged crime.

 Regardless of the verdict, Cook could face stern discipline from the NFL.
-The league's personal conduct policy states clearly that a conviction isn't necessary for punishment to be administered to a player who doesn't behave responsibly in a manner that "promotes the values upon which the league is based."Now what?
+The league's personal conduct policy states clearly that a conviction isn't necessary for punishment to be administered to a player who doesn't behave responsibly in a manner that "promotes the values upon which the league is based."

 With two days of free agency in the books, linebacker Erin Henderson remains on the open market.
 Henderson was figured to be a player the Vikings wanted to retain this offseason.
 But as of yet, there's been no new deal.
 Henderson's older brother, E.J., is also a free agent and seems more likely to move on after spending nine seasons with the Vikings.